BPB plc: Inter-war period

 The development of plasterboard (a sandwich of gypsum plaster between two sheets of paper) dates back to the late nineteenth century in the US.
-The first patent was granted in 1894 but it was not until an American, Frank Culver, persuaded his new employer, Thomas McGhie and Sons, to buy a plasterboard plant from the US that this new product was introduced to Britain.
+The first patent was granted in 1894.
+However, it was not until an American, Frank Culver, persuaded his new employer, Thomas McGhie and Sons, to buy a plasterboard plant from the US that plasterboard was introduced to Britain.
 A site was acquired at Wallasey Cheshire and building started in 1916.
-However, McGhie's shareholders could not supply sufficient funding and in 1917 the plasterboard assets were sold to a new company, British Plaster Board Limited.
+However, McGhie's shareholders could not supply sufficient funding and, in 1917, the plasterboard assets were sold to a new company, British Plaster Board Limited.

 The British building industry was initially slow to adopt the new product.
-Helped by a more modern plant, purchased in 1927, sales gradually increased and by 1932 the Company was able to float on the London Stock Exchange.
-The additional capital enabled BPB to build a new factory at Erith in 1934.
-The Erith plant had the capacity to manufacture the gypsum plaster (the core of the plasterboard product) and BPB began importing gypsum rock from Canada.
-This encouraged negotiations with other gypsum companies in Britain and a "breath-taking series of take-overs" followed in the next two years, making BPB the dominant force in the industry.
+Assisted by the operation of a more modern plant that was purchased in 1927, sales gradually increased and, by 1932, the company was able to float on the London Stock Exchange.
+The additional capital from the floatation enabled BPB to build a new factory at Erith in 1934; this new plant had the capacity to manufacture the gypsum plaster (the core of the plasterboard product) and BPB began importing gypsum rock from Canada.
+This encouraged negotiations with other gypsum companies in Britain and a rapid series of take-overs followed over the next two years, which made BPB the dominant force in the industry.
 In particular, these included the Gotham Company with plaster works in the north of England, and The Gypsum Mines Limited, with its large gypsum mine at Mountfield, Sussex.

-Early post-war history
+Post-war activities

 In 1944, BPB acquired its large rival, Gyproc Products Limited.
-The post-war period saw extensive overseas investment through subsidiaries and associates.
+The postwar period saw extensive overseas investment through subsidiaries and associates.
 South Africa was the first investment (1946) followed by Placoplatre in France (1952), Western Gypsum of Canada (1954) and Sweden (1957).
+Following a geophysical survey conducted in 1963 that led to the internal development of borehole logging techniques, BPB opted to establish a new subsidiary, BPB Industries (Instruments), to develop and sell specialist instrumentation along with performing borehole logging services.
+During 1994, this division was rebranded as BPB Wireline Services Limited and subsequently divested.